GuilleMunoz/GuilleMunoz.github.io/_pages/projects.md

 [![View on Github](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/GuilleMunoz/tokyo_subway)

 A* is a path search algorithm.
-In this we will use it for finding the shortest path between two stations of a simplified version of the Tokyo subway.
+In this project we will use it for finding the shortest path between two stations of a simplified version of the Tokyo subway.
 A* achieves better performance than Dijkstra algorithm using an heuristic to guide the search.
 For ease of use we implemented a GUI to execute the A* search.